In vitro fertilisation: Multiple births

 The major complication of IVF is the risk of multiple births.
-This is directly related to the practice of transferring multiple embryos at embryo transfer.
-Multiple births are related to increased risk of pregnancy loss, obstetrical complications, prematurity, and neonatal morbidity with the potential for long term damage.
+This is directly related to the practice of transferring multiple embryos during embryo transfer.
+Multiple births are related to increased risk of pregnancy loss, obstetrical complications, prematurity, and neonatal morbidity with the potential for long-term damage.
 Strict limits on the number of embryos that may be transferred have been enacted in some countries (e.g. Britain, Belgium) to reduce the risk of high-order multiples (triplets or more), but are not universally followed or accepted.
 Spontaneous splitting of embryos in the uterus after transfer can occur, but this is rare and would lead to identical twins.
-A double blind, randomised study followed IVF pregnancies that resulted in 73 infants, and reported that 8.7% of singleton infants and 54.2% of twins had a birth weight of less than 2500 g.
+A double-blind, randomised study followed IVF pregnancies that resulted in 73 infants, and reported that 8.7% of singleton infants and 54.2% of twins had a birth weight of less than 2500 g.
 There is some evidence that making a double embryo transfer during one cycle achieves a higher live birth rate than a single embryo transfer; but making two single embryo transfers in two cycles has the same live birth rate and would avoid multiple pregnancies.

 Sex ratio distortions

 Certain kinds of IVF have been shown to lead to distortions in the sex ratio at birth.
 Intracytoplasmic sperm injection (ICSI), which was first applied in 1991, leads to slightly more female births (51.3% female).
 Blastocyst transfer, which was first applied in 1984, leads to significantly more male births (56.1% male).
 Standard IVF done at the second or third day leads to a normal sex ratio.

 Epigenetic modifications caused by extended culture leading to the death of more female embryos has been theorised as the reason why blastocyst transfer leads to a higher male sex ratio; however, adding retinoic acid to the culture can bring this ratio back to normal.
-A second theory is that the male-biased sex ratio may due to a higher rate of selection of male embryos.
+A second theory is that the male-biased sex ratio may be due to a higher rate of selection of male embryos.
 Male embryos develop faster in vitro, and thus may appear more viable for transfer.